amcginlay/k8s-primer/content/012_anatomy_of_a_web_server/_index.md

 We potentially interact with many such web servers every time we pick up a modern smartphone.
 It is tempting to view a web server as a metaphorical [black box](https://en.wikipedia.org/wiki/Black_box), obscured behind decades of ongoing effort to address our modern expectations of scale and security.
-This obscurity has the potential to dissuade candidates from pursuing a deeper knowledge of modern software development and deployment.
+This obscurity has the potential to dissuade candidates from pursuing a deeper knowledge of modern software development and deployment practices.

 You will address this by leveraging concepts you already know to help peel back the layers and reveal a hidden simplicity behind the technologies we all use every day.